 Organisers have also scheduled some 45 screening talks -- far fewer than normal -- but featuring only South Korean filmmakers and actors.

 South Korea imposes a strict two-week quarantine on most arrivals, making short visits impractical, so organisers have not invited foreigners -- although some will participate online.

 "We are doing our very best to offer what's most essential while following Covid-19 safety measures," BIFF programme director Nam Dong-chul told AFP.

 "We think what's most important about film festivals is to screen movies at movie theatres, as cinema is an art form that requires big screens."

-The compromise has left some people dismayed.
+But the compromises have left some people dismayed.

 "I've attended a number of online movie talks since Covid, and I have to say they are just dreadful," said filmmaker Kim So-young, a professor who has not missed an edition of BIFF in 10 years.